restrepo/plan_de_trabajo/README.md

 # Download notebook
 You can do:

-1. Open the jupyter notebook you want to run.
+1. Open the jupyter notebook you want to run: https://github.com/restrepo/plan_de_trabajo/blob/main/ptd.ipynb

 2. Click on: `Raw`
 <br>